Gazntyno/madApprentice/README.md

 I will also be uploading random programs to this repo for the documentaion of my programming journey.
 Coding snipets from books will be here as well.
+Some projects using WebGL will be uploaded into this repo too.
 Throughout my journery I will also be learning the basics of source control.
 I have the intention of being able to contribute to other repositories in the furture.